pnp/PnP/Solutions/PowerShell.Commands/Documentation/UninstallSPOAppInstance.md

 #Uninstall-SPOAppInstance
 *Topic automatically generated on: 2015-04-29*

-Removes an app from a site
+Removes an add-in from a site
 ##Syntax
 ```powershell
 Uninstall-SPOAppInstance -Identity <AppPipeBind> [-Force [<SwitchParameter>]] [-Web <WebPipeBind>]```